martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 {
     const x = y + 7;
     x * 2;
-}
-    `);
+}`);
 ```
 yields the expected value 3.

 ### Adding functions (with implicit return)

+The
-The next step deviates a bit from JavaScript, to handle function declarations and lambda expressions
+[next evaluator](https://share.sourceacademy.org/ui2bk) deviates a bit from JavaScript,
+to handle function declarations and lambda expressions
 in the simplest possible way.
 In this JavaScript variant, the return value of a function is the result
 of evaluating the function body; there is no need or use for return statements in this language.
 For example, the function `fact` in this language